LogXide Performance Benchmarks¶

 - StreamHandler: crossbeam channel + background thread (non-blocking emit)

-- FileHandler / RotatingFileHandler: synchronous direct write (Mutex + BufWriter)
+- FileHandler / RotatingFileHandler: synchronous direct write (parking_lot::Mutex + BufWriter)

 - HTTPHandler / OTLPHandler: crossbeam channel + background thread (batched)